 Also, as part of the Service Agreements, Arch actuaries provide loss and LAE liability reserve recommendations on a contract by contract basis.
 These reserve recommendations are derived from the same policies and procedures that Arch utilizes for its own portfolio.
-Somers Management (CEO, CFO, and Head of Risk) discuss and review the reserve recommendations with the Arch actuaries and underwriters.
+Somers Management (CEO, CFO, and CRO) discuss and review the reserve recommendations with the Arch actuaries and underwriters.

 Further, Somers has employed an external third party actuarial firm to provide an independent loss reserve review and serve as the appointed loss reserve specialist for annual regulatory filings in Bermuda and the United States.
-The loss reserve specialist is responsible for providing a professional opinion on the reasonableness (or adequacy1) of the carried reserves.
+The loss reserve specialist is responsible for providing a professional opinion on the reasonableness (or adequacy) of the carried reserves.

-Ultimate responsibility and oversight of the Actuarial Function is assumed by Somers management and both the CEO and Head of Risk have actuarial experience.
+Ultimate responsibility and oversight of the Actuarial Function is assumed by Somers management where both the CEO and CRO have relevant actuarial and/or capital experience.